 A job site injury can leave you out of work and unable to support your family.
 The attorneys at Kaine Law can stand by your side and help you obtain workers’ compensation or other forms of financial recovery you deserve.

-To speak to a member of our team, contact us today by phone at (404) 214-2001 or via our online form.
+To speak to a member of our team, contact us today by phone or via our online form.
 We assist clients from offices in Atlanta, Conyers, Lawrenceville, and Stockbridge.
 Hablamos Español.